 of Gertrude Journal is now available.

-Gertrude is pleased to feature an interview with poet Arisa White in our current issue.
+Gertrude is pleased to feature a review of poet Eloise Klein Healy's A Wild Surmise: New and Selected Poems and Recordings in our current issue.

 Each year Gertrude Press publishes two chapbooks; one fiction and one poetry.
-These attractive collections will include a unique cover in a limited press run.
+These beautiful, perfect bound books include a unique cover in a limited press run.
+The winners of our annual contest will also receive $250, 50 copies of the printed book, and 2 e-book files (MOBI and EPUB).
 Submit your work for consideration!

 Poetry Chapbook Guidelines: